Real Rate Of Return

 A “rate of return” is the net income from an investment over a specific period of time.
 A rate of return that does not include taxes or inflation is referred to as a nominal rate.
 Likewise, a rate of return that does include those things in its calculation is the real rate.
 It is a more correct depiction of what the investor will receive.

 Other calculations might give you a bigger, more appealing rate of return on your investment.
 But those don’t take inflation into account.
 They also rarely look at what you will receive after taxes.
 These numbers can have an effect on whether or not an investment will be worth it for you, especially if you are comparing it against other potential investment opportunities.
 You could also add other factors into your calculation that take money off the top of your return’s value.
+Curious about the potential rate of return of sustainable investing?
+Check out the detailed breakdown of

 Real Rate Of Return Formula